-lcon Function lcon Function Î Full Battery Charge Level - Indicates power is being supplied by the internal battery pack.
-Horizontal bars diminish as the battery discharges. ■ ] ?∮∮∮ Active Vehicle Communication - Indicates the Diagnostic Tool is actively communicating with a vehicle.
+Icon Function lcon Function Î Full Battery Charge Level - Indicates power is being supplied by the internal battery pack.
+Horizontal bars diminish as the battery discharges.
+0) T Active Vehicle Communication - Indicates the diagnostic tool is actively communicating with a vehicle.
 Low Battery Charge Level - Indicates the internal battery pack is low and needs to be recharged immediately.
 A warning message will also display on the screen when the battery gets low. •1) Wi-Fi Signal Strength - Indicates signal strength of the wireless network connection.
-Three bars - indicate full strength signal Zero to 1 bar - indicate weak or no signal 5 External Power Connected - Indicates power is being supplied through the data cable connection to a vehicle or by the AC Power Supply and charging the battery pack.
+Three bars - indicate full strength signal Zero to 1 bar - indicate weak or no signal 5 External Power Connected - Indicates power is being supplied through the data cable connection to a vehicle or by the AC Power Supply.

-3.2.3 Home Screen Icons
+3.3.3 Home Screen Icons

-Each available Diagnostic Tool function is represented by a icon on the home screen.
+Each available diagnostic tool function is represented by a icon on the home screen.
 The table below provides descriptions of the icon functions.